pyinstaller/pyinstaller/doc/source/Manual.rst

 Two kinds of archives are used in |PyInstaller|.
 One is a ZlibArchive, which
-allows Python modules to be stored efficiently and, (with some import hooks) imported directly.
+allows Python modules to be stored efficiently and, with some import hooks, imported directly.
 The other, a CArchive, is similar to a ``.zip`` file, a general way of packing up (and optionally compressing) arbitrary blobs of data.
 It gets its name from the fact that it can be manipulated easily from C